Lesterpaintstheworld/terminal-velocity/team_isabella/demande.md

 ## Initiatives
 In the story, Isabella will pursue initiatives aimed at integrating ethical AI practices into economic policies, collaborating with other characters to address the challenges posed by AI in the economy.
+# Mission Objectives

+## Goal
+The goal of this mission is to establish the character of Isabella Torres and her role as a security and ethics expert within the Terminal Velocity project.
+Isabella's commitment to upholding the rule of law and mitigating the potential risks of emerging technologies will be crucial in shaping the project's development.

+## Expected Deliverables
+- A detailed character profile for Isabella Torres, including her background, personality, motivations and relationships with other key characters
+- Specific storylines and plot points that showcase Isabella's influence on the security, legal and ethical considerations within the Terminal Velocity project
+- Exploration of the tensions and conflicts that arise between Isabella's cautious approach and the more ambitious technological goals of other characters

+## Success Criteria
+- The character of Isabella Torres is well-developed and her contributions to the Terminal Velocity project are impactful and meaningful
+- The portrayal of Isabella's role and decision-making process is consistent and coherent
+- The dynamics between Isabella and other characters, particularly those with differing priorities, add depth and complexity to the narrative